mtiller/ModelicaWebRef/README.md

 Unported](http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US)
 License.
-The main reason behind choosing this license is simply to avoid a proliferation of slightly different (or worse, erroneous) reference cards.
+The main reason behind choosing this license is simply to avoid a proliferation of slightly different (or worse, erroneous) reference materials.
 By having one "master" copy of this reference, my hope is to keep all improvements funneled into this master copy.

 **Note**: For the purpose of these licensing terms, I will not